๐Ÿ—บ๏ธGeospatial Engineering

 Attribute Data

-• Tabular information linked to spatial features—stored in database tables with a unique identifier connecting each row to its geometry
+• Tabular information linked to spatial features.
+It's stored in database tables with a unique identifier (often called a feature ID or primary key) connecting each row to its geometry.

-• Enables querying, classification, and thematic mapping—without attributes, a polygon is just a shape; with attributes, it becomes a land parcel with owner, value, and zoning
+• Enables querying, classification, and thematic mapping.
+Without attributes, a polygon is just a shape; with attributes, it becomes a land parcel with an owner name, assessed value, and zoning designation.

 Metadata

-• Essential for fitness-for-purpose assessment—a 30-meter DEM from 2005 might be useless for a project requiring 1-meter accuracy from current conditions
+• Essential for fitness-for-purpose assessment.
+A 30-meter DEM from 2005 might be useless for a project requiring 1-meter accuracy under current conditions.
+Without metadata, you can't make that judgment.

-• Enables interoperability and data sharing—standardized metadata schemas (like ISO 19115) let systems automatically discover and integrate datasets
+• Enables interoperability and data sharing.
+Standardized metadata schemas (like ISO 19115 for geographic information) let systems automatically discover, evaluate, and integrate datasets across organizations.

-Compare: Attribute data vs. Metadata—attributes describe the features themselves (what is this parcel?), while metadata describes the dataset as a whole (how accurate is this parcel layer?).
+Compare: Attribute data vs. Metadata.
+Attributes describe the features themselves (what is this parcel?), while metadata describes the dataset as a whole (how accurate is this parcel layer? when was it last updated?).
 Both are essential but serve different purposes in data quality assessment.

 Storage and Exchange Formats